What are the True Colors Personality Types?

 The Blue “Relationship-Oriented” Personality Type

 Blue is a color shown to soothe the central nervous system.
+It fosters psychological contentment and physical tranquility.

-It can be said that when a person feels BLUE, they are experiencing emotional intensity and sensitivity to life dramas.
+When a person feels BLUE, they are experiencing emotional intensity and sensitivity to life dramas.

 The figure of speech referring to “True Blues” takes on the meaning of friendship, helpers, “there when you need them,” individuals who will go the extra mile for others.